oist/LuscombeU_nfcore_pairgenomealign_fork/docs/output.md

 #### Alignment

 Alignment statistics can be displayed by MultiQC as violin plots.
+There is no standard way to compute nucleotide identity ([May A. 2004](https://doi.org/10.1111/mec.17776)), therefore the pipeline reports two alternatives, including or excluding gaps from the computation.

 ![Example of alignment statistics for primate genomes aligned to the human genome](images/mqc_last_o2o-stats.png "Alignment statistics")